 '''

 QFeatures(..., assayLinks = NULL)

 S4 method for signature 'QFeatures'

 show(object)

 S3 method for class 'QFeatures'

 plot(x, interactive = FALSE, ...)

 S4 method for signature 'QFeatures, ANY, ANY, ANY'

 x[i, j, ..., drop = TRUE]

 S4 method for signature 'QFeatures, character, ANY, ANY'

 x[i, j, k, ..., drop = TRUE]

 S4 method for signature 'QFeatures'

 c(x, ...)

 S4 method for signature 'QFeatures'

+'''

+'''

 dims(x, use.names = TRUE)

 S4 method for signature 'QFeatures'

-'''

-'''

 nrows(x, use.names = TRUE)

 S4 method for signature 'QFeatures'

 ncols(x, use.names = TRUE)

 S4 method for signature 'QFeatures'

 rowData(x, use.names = TRUE, ...)

 S4 replacement method for signature 'QFeatures,DataFrameList'

 rowData(x) <- value

-S4 replacement method for signature 'QFeatures, ANY'
+S4 replacement method for signature 'QFeatures,ANY'

 rowData(x) <- value

 rbindRowData(object, i)

 selectRowData(x, rowvars)

 rowDataNames(x)

 S4 replacement method for signature 'QFeatures, character'

-names(x) \leftarrow value
+names(x) <- value

-longFormat(object, colvars = NULL, rowvars = NULL, index = 1L)

 addAssay(x, y, name, assayLinks)

 removeAssay(x, i)

 replaceAssay(x, y, i)

-S4 replacement method for signature 'QFeatures, ANY, ANY'
+S4 replacement method for signature 'QFeatures,ANY,ANY'

-x[[i, j, \ldots]] \leftarrow value
+x[[i, j, ...]] <- value

 S4 method for signature 'QFeatures'

 updateObject(object, ..., verbose = FALSE)

 dropEmptyAssays(object, dims = 1:2)

 '''

-...
 See MultiAssayExperiment for details.
-For plot, further arguments passed to igraph::plot.igraph.

-assayLinks An optional AssayLinks.

-object An instance of class QFeatures.

-x An instance of class QFeatures.
+For plot, further arguments passed to igraph::plot.igraph. assayLinks An optional AssayLinks. object An instance of class QFeatures. х An instance of class QFeatures. interactive A logical(1).

-$\hbox{interactive} \qquad \hbox{A logical(1).
 If TRUE, an interactive graph is generated using plotly.
-Else,} \\$ a static plot using igraph is generated.
+Else, a static plot using igraph is generated.
 We recommend interactive exploration when the QFeatures object contains more than 50 assays. i An indexing vector.
-See the corresponding section in the documentation for more details. j character(), logical(), or numeric() vector for subsetting by colData rows. drop logical (default TRUE) whether to drop empty assay elements in the ExperimentList. k character(), logical(), or numeric() vector for subsetting by assays use.names A logical(1) indicating whether the rownames of each assay should be propagated to the corresponding rowData. value The values to use as a replacement.
-See the corresponding section in the documentation for more details. rowvars A character() with the names of the rowData variables (columns) to retain in any assay. colvars A character() that selects column(s) in the colData. index The assay indicator within each SummarizedExperiment object.
-A vector input is supported in the case that the SummarizedExperiment object(s) has more than one assay (default 1L) у An object that inherits from SummarizedExperiment or a named list of assays.
+See the corresponding section in the documentation for more details.

+j character(), logical(), or numeric() vector for subsetting by colData rows. drop logical (default TRUE) whether to drop empty assay elements in the ExperimentList. k character(), logical(), or numeric() vector for subsetting by assays use.names A logical(1) indicating whether the rownames of each assay should be propagated to the corresponding rowData. value The values to use as a replacement.
+See the corresponding section in the docu- mentation for more details. rowvars A character() with the names of the rowData variables (columns) to retain in any assay. У An object that inherits from SummarizedExperiment or a named list of assays.
 When y is a list, each element must inherit from a SummarizedExperiment and the names of the list are used as the names of the assays to add.
 Hence, the list names must be unique and cannot overlap with the names of the assays already present in x. name A character(1) naming the single assay.
 Ignored if y is a list of assays. verbose logical (default FALSE) whether to print extra messages dims numeric() that defines the dimensions to consider to drop empty assays.
 1 for rows (i.e. assays without any features) and 2 for columns (i.e. assays without any samples).
 Default is 1:2.
 Any value other that 1 and/or 2 will trigger an error.